Neville Buswell: Career

 who was now a Vegas croupier, for a one-off special Viva Las Vegas.

 After 26 years away, Buswell was written back into Coronation Street in episodes that aired in March 2005, for a six-week run.
-His character Ray Langton died of cancer in an episode that aired in the UK on 10 April 2005.
-Ray died at Deirdre and Ken's wedding reception in the Rovers Return.
+His character Ray Langton died of cancer in an episode that aired in the UK on 10 April 2005, at Deirdre's and Ken's wedding Reception in the Rovers Return.

 Buswell retired in February 2008 at the age of 65 and continued to live in Las Vegas.